Thursday, September 6, 2018

 Converged IoT Platform Operating Notes

-The flight computers can have 3 operating characteristics, passthru-manual, accelerometer-attitude, and gyro-rate.
-But, manual mode is not operable as seen in this video.
+The flight computer can have 3 operating modes, pass-thru, accelerometer, and gyro.
+But, the pass-thru(manual) mode is not operable, as shown in this video.

 tilt right and backward - 0:01